verovm/record-replay/research/README.md

 A goleveldb instance is the path of the directory that contains `*.ldb` files.
 Copying or overwriting `*.ldb` does not merge two instances but corrupts the written one.
 The goleveldb module and the official C++ LevelDB implementation are not compatible with each other.
-Therefore, you need to write a Go program to properly read and write Goleveldb instances.
+Therefore, you need to write a Go program to properly read and write goleveldb instances.